With a wealth of experience and tireless dedication to his client, he has proved hugely popular with solicitors and clients alike.

 A number of Nicholas' cases have attracted widespread media coverage.
-In 2009, he appeared in R v.
+He appeared in R v.
 Oki and Others (Snaresbrook Crown Court), a large-scale counterfeit currency conspiracy, covered by the BBC's Crimewatch programme.
-He dealt with a similar conspiracy, on an international-scale, in 2004, in which the US Secret Service conducted the investigation together with the former National Crime Squad, and was featured in June of that year on Panorama.
-More recently, in 2013, he was interviewed on Brazilian television in relation to a child abduction case that involved three countries and two continents, where his written submissions based on the Hague Convention and Brussels II persauded the Crown to drop their case.
+He dealt with a similar conspiracy, on an international-scale, in which the US Secret Service conducted the investigation together with the former National Crime Squad, and was featured in June of that year on Panorama.
+More recently he was interviewed on Brazilian television in relation to a child abduction case that involved three countries and two continents, where his written submissions based on the Hague Convention and Brussels II persuaded the Crown to drop their case.